Suzanne Ciani: 2000s–present

-In early 2006, Ciani's Silver Ship won in The 5th Annual Independent Music Awards for Best New Age Album.
+In early 2006, Ciani's Silver Ship won in the 5th Annual Independent Music Awards for Best New Age Album.
 Ciani was also an inaugural member of the Independent Music Awards' judging panel to support independent artists.

-Ciani performed in a new-age jazz group, The Wave.
+Ciani performed in a new-age jazz group, the Wave.

-In February 2015, Ciani was one of three Wellesley College alumnae to receive an Alumnae Achievement Award.
+In February 2015, Ciani received an Achievement Award from the Wellesley Alumnae Association, one of three women honored that night.

 In 2016, Ciani released Buchla Concerts 1975, formed of two live performances in New York City in April 1975.
-She was asked to release some archived material and following its release and "All of a sudden I was in the public eye with the electronics again!
+She was asked to release some archived material and remarked, "All of a sudden I was in the public eye with the electronics again!
 I wasn't aware at all about what was going on; it felt strange. [...]
 There was this whole renaissance going on when I came out".
-Buchla then convinced Ciani to purchase a Buchla synthesizer from him following his decision to sell his company, but she left it for a year before she started to use it.
+Buchla then convinced Ciani to purchase a synthesizer from him following his decision to sell his company, but she left it for a year before she started to use it.

 In 2016, Ciani released Sunergy, a collaboration using Buchla synthesizers with the musician Kaitlyn Aurelia Smith, as part of the RVNG Intl.
 FRKWYS Series.

-In May 2017, Ciani became the first female to receive a Moog Music Innovation Award at the annual electronic festival Moogfest.
+In May 2017, Ciani became the first woman to receive a Moog Music Innovation Award at the annual electronic festival Moogfest.

-In June 2018, Ciani released LIVE Quadraphonic, a live album documenting her first solo performance on a Buchla synthesizer in 40 years.
+In June 2018, Ciani released Live Quadraphonic, a live album documenting her first solo performance on a Buchla synthesizer in 40 years.
 The show took place at Gray Area in San Francisco on March 5, 2016, presented in four channel quadraphonic sound.
 A recording of this performance was one of the first quadraphonic LP vinyl releases in over 30 years and used an encoding process based on the QS Regular Matrix system.
 Inspired by the Buchla 227 quad output module, the $227 release was a very limited edition of only 227 numbered, 45 rpm, 180g quadraphonic vinyl discs sold.
 The box also included an enamel pin based on the album cover, plus a custom quadraphonic hardware decoder made in collaboration with Involve Audio to decode two channels of audio from the vinyl disc back to the four-channel recording.

-In June 2019, Finders Keepers Records released a previously unreleased album by Ciani that she recorded in 1969 entitled Flowers of Evil.
-It features a recital of Élévation by French poet Charles Baudelaire with Ciani performing on a Buchla synthesizer.
+In June 2019, Finders Keepers Records released an unrealized album project by Ciani that she recorded in 1969 titled Flowers of Evil.
+It features a recital of Élévation by French poet Charles Baudelaire, with Ciani performing on a Buchla synthesizer.

+In 2023, Ciani released Improvisation on Four Sequences, a live recording of her Buchla performance at the 2022 Rewire Festival in The Hague.
+The album features spontaneous modular synthesis across four channels and was praised for its “radiant clarity and interdimensional drift,” reaffirming Ciani’s central role in the evolution of spatial electronic music.

+In 2024, Ciani collaborated with immersive event series Age of Reflections to present her Particles & Waves Tour.
+For the first time since its 1984 release, Ciani performed her Seven Waves album, paired with Reflections’ projection-mapped visuals in a tour of cathedrals.